Sanders wins Nevada's Democratic caucuses

 Tweets about this

-FRANCO RT @AP: Bernie Sanders wins the Democratic caucuses in Nevada, cementing his front-runner status.
-Sanders also won in New Hampshire and fin… 1 minute ago

-CLOE RT @TheLastWord: Sanders wins Nevada Democratic caucuses with wave of young and Latino voters https://t.co/LOB0vM3vlZ https://t.co/DyJeo2H9… 1 minute ago

-Frederick Brown RT @CharlesPPierce: It’s time for the 2016 Democratic primaries to end.
+Mark White RT @CharlesPPierce: It’s time for the 2016 Democratic primaries to end.
 Come down out of your cave in the hills and turn in your weapons.
-B… 3 minutes ago
+B… 20 seconds ago

-UnbFacts Democratic Party Establishment Freakout After Bernie Sanders Wins Nevada https://t.co/VYGGmGhdH3 4 minutes ago

-Victoria Sprus4Trump Democratic Party Establishment Freakout After Bernie Sanders Wins Nevada https://t.co/8IvbS9m23X 4 minutes ago